gvwilson/sensibleadventures/maddy-roo/old.md

 "You're welcome."
 The lenses on the front of its head rotated a quarter turn and then back as if it was blinking.
-"Please maintain a firm grip on the object you are holding.
+"Please maintain a firm grip on the rock you are holding.
-It appears to be heavy.
 You could inadvertently injure yourself."

-Gumption glanced at Maddy with a bewildered expression on his face.
+Gumption glanced back at Maddy with a bewildered expression on his face.
-The moment his head turned
-the bot surged to its feet and plucked the rock from his paws.
+The moment his head was turned, the bot surged to its feet and plucked the rock from his paw.
 "It is safer to carry heavy objects in this fashion," it told the young goat, holding the rock in front of its midsection.
 "Where would you like me to place it?"

 "I---" Gumption started.

-"Put it against the stuff in the water,"
+"Put it up against the stuff in the water,"
 Maddy improvised hastily.
 "So it won't move around any more."

 "A sensible stratagem," the bot said approvingly.
+"Allow me."
-One leg whirred quietly with each step as the bot walked back to the sunken machinery and wedged the rock against its downstream side, then began picking up others and adding them to the pile.
+One leg whirred quietly with each step as the bot walked back to the sunken machinery and wedged the rock against its downstream side, then back picking up others and adding them to the pile.

 Gumption nudged Maddy.
 "Look," he whispered.
-A black rectangle the size of Special Leaf's treasured dictionary was screwed onto the bot's rust-streaked back.
+A black rectangle the size of Shaper Leaf's treasured dictionary had been welded on the bot's back.
 The setting sun's reflection showed the dent where the runaway solar panel had struck it, bending it out of shape just enough to let water reach its innards.
 The little dish antenna that sprouted from its top swung back and forth loosely